Tag: #strawberries

 Chewy with a crispy edge and great fruit flavor, the fam gave them the BIG thumbs up.

-Use a good quality white chocolate.
+Use good quality white chocolate.
 Jamie used white chocolate chips that in hindsight may have caused the dough to be a bit dry and a little difficult to work with.
-I had inadvertently picked up dried raspberries instead of strawberries that actually worked out great.
-The slight purple tinge and tartness of the raspberries worked well in the cookie both visually and in taste.
-Both freeze-dried berries are available at Whole Foods and Trader Joes.
+I had inadvertently picked up dried raspberries instead of strawberries which worked out great.
+The raspberry’s purple tinge and tartness worked well in the cookie’s taste and color.
+Both freeze-dried berries are available at Whole Foods and Trader Joe’s.

-The doughs are made separately and a pinch of each dough is squished together to create the yin and yang effect.
+The doughs are made separately and then squished together to create the yin and yang effect.
 Pretty nifty eh?
 The dough for the cream cookie was a bit dry so we added a tablespoon of water which I don’t think will be necessary if you use white chocolate.
 (I love El Rey white chocolate, use your favorite).

 When baking WATCH the cookies like a hawk.
 They turn brown very quickly.
 Jamie’s cookies were slightly smaller so her baking time was closer to 12-15 minutes.
-Check the cookies early to determine how long you will need to bake them.
+Check the cookies early to determine how long they need to bake.

 For the strawberry version, Irvin adds 1 teaspoon of balsamic vinegar and a couple of drops of red food coloring.
 Since we used raspberries we decided to forego the vinegar since raspberries have a bit of natural tartness.

-This is a showstopper cookie so pull it out when you want to impress or score big cookie points..
+This is a showstopper, so pull it out when you want to impress or score big cookie points.
 Irvin also includes a Corn and Lime version of this cookie that I can’t wait to try.

 And now…Here’s Jamie!

 They’re pretty worth it, though.
 Everyone loved them!
-Just make sure to watch them while they’re baking because you REALLY don’t want to overbake these bad boys.
+WATCH them while they’re baking because you REALLY don’t want to overbake these bad boys.
 The recipe also made like 100 dozen cookies, so I would half it or freeze some of the dough before baking off so they don’t get stale.

 This concludes the blog post.
 Next time y’all hear from me, I’ll be blogging about how cold it is in Minneapolis!!!!